You are currently viewing Rasam Powder Recipe / Charu Podi

 VegCookBook by Praveena

-South Indian style, homemade, storage friendly Rasam Powder / Charu Podi recipe with step wise pics and tips.
+Homemade Rasam Podi, a South Indian style, storage friendly, OIL FREE Spice Powder / Spice Mix.
+Recipe below has step wise pics and tips.

 Prep Time 2 minutes